Seung-Hui Cho: Primary school

 Cho attended the Poplar Tree Elementary School in Chantilly, an unincorporated, small community in Fairfax County.
-An anonymous family acquaintance claimed that "Every time he came home from school he would cry and throw tantrums saying he never wanted to return to school" when Cho first came to the U.S.

-According to a former fifth grade classmate of Cho's, Cho finished the three-year program at Poplar Tree Elementary School in one and a half years and was pointed to as a good example by teachers, and was not disliked by other students.
+An anonymous family acquaintance claimed that "Every time he came home from school he would cry and throw tantrums saying he never wanted to return to school".
+According to a former fifth-grade classmate of Cho's, Cho finished the three-year program at Poplar Tree Elementary School in one and a half years and was pointed to as a good example by teachers, and was not disliked by other students.

 Middle and high school

 Cho attended two secondary schools in Fairfax County: Ormond Stone Middle School in Centreville and Westfield High School in Chantilly.
 By the eighth grade, Cho had been diagnosed with selective mutism, a social anxiety disorder that inhibited him from speaking in specific instances and/or to specific individuals.
 He was reportedly bullied for his shyness and unusual speech mannerisms throughout high school, and at least once for his ethnicity.
 Other former classmates stated he was a loner who did not seem interested in interacting when teachers or other students tried to include him.

 During Cho's ninth-grade year in 1999, the Columbine High School massacre made international news.
 Cho was reportedly transfixed by the news and idolized Eric Harris and Dylan Klebold.
 Cho wrote in a school assignment about wanting to "repeat Columbine".
 The school contacted Cho's sister, who reported the incident to their parents.
 Cho was sent to a psychiatrist.

 Cho graduated from Westfield High School in 2003.